Reservoir Computing Approach to Quantum State Measurement: Conclusions

 \section{Conclusions}

 In this work, we propose a hardware reservoir computer to facilitate quantum readout.
 We describe how a small network of Kerr nonlinear oscillators can be implemented and integrated with superconducting circuit or conventional optical quantum systems.
-These RCs can reliably perform the nontrivial task of joint dispersive quantum readout with comparable high fidelity and orders of magnitude less training overhead than conventional filtering approaches.
-The rapid processing speeds of physical RCs also offer potential for significant reductions in latency and data overhead.
-Through a first-principles consideration of the system dynamics, we explore the features and properties of the Kerr oscillator network that enable this performance, and make it an attractive platform for RC more generally.
-We additionally develop an intuitive phase-space picture of the reservoir computational process.
-Here we have considered only a classical RC which is not entangled with the quantum system it measures, but extend our approach to the quantum domain reservoir computer in an upcoming publication.
-We hope that this work helps support the development and integration of hardware-based reservoir computing approaches to quantum information processing, where we feel they can be of significant benefit.
+These RCs can reliably perform the nontrivial task of joint dispersive quantum measurement with comparable high fidelity and orders of magnitude less training overhead than conventional filtering approaches.
+This processor can be readily applied to important quantum information tasks such as multi-qubit tomography and the continuous monitoring of observables such as parity, with similar fidelity and simplicity of calibration.
+This approach offers significant efficiency improvements across several dimensions: (i) hardware resources via compatibility with existing quantum platforms, (ii) computational resources via ease of training, and (iii) latency and data overhead via edge-computing in a physical reservoir.

+Through a first-principles consideration of the system dynamics, we explore the features and properties of the Kerr oscillator network that enable this performance and make it an attractive platform for reservoir computing more generally.
+We additionally develop an intuitive phase-space picture which provides insight into how RCs process information.
+Here we have considered only a classical RC which is not entangled with the quantum system it measures, but extend our approach to the quantum domain reservoir computer in a separate publication.
+We hope that this work helps support the development and integration of hardware-based reservoir computing approaches to quantum information processing platforms, where we believe they can be of significant benefit.